Creating integration flows

 For information about creating flows in your App Connect Designer instance, see Creating and managing flows in App Connect Designer in the IBM App Connect documentation.

 If you want to run a flow in a production environment, you must export the flow as a broker archive (BAR) file that packages the integration.
 This file can then be uploaded to an App Connect Dashboard instance and deployed to an integration server to run the integration in production systems.
-For more information, see Deploying integration servers.
+For more information, see Deploying integration servers and integration runtimes.

 Also consider whether you want to add the flow to Automation assets for reuse by other users.